 Although FedEx doesn’t use this anymore, it was more than a slogan.
-It defined the pain point perfectly and offered a solution that was easy to understand and connect with the brand.
-At the time, there wasn’t another service that offered the same level of scale for overnight delivery, and FedEx created a position for itself as the reliable partner before anyone else entered that space.
+It defined the customer’s pain point perfectly and offered a solution that was easy to understand and connect with the brand.
+At the time, there was no other service that offered the same level of scale for overnight delivery, and FedEx created a position for itself as the most reliable partner before anyone else entered that space.

 “We are a design brand predicated on meaningful American job creation through the manufacturing of timeless, well-designed goods.”

 Shinola makes products like watches, bicycles, and leather goods.
 While its products are impeccable, what sets it apart from its competitors is that it is focused on manufacturing its products in the United States, instead of having them made overseas and importing them.
-Most of its competitors import goods from countries that have extremely low labor costs while Shinola is unique in focusing on not just making products but creating American jobs as well.
+Most of its competitors import goods from countries that have extremely low labor costs; Shinola is unique by focusing on not just making products, but creating American jobs as well.

 By setting itself apart in this way, Shinola has established that it stands for something.
-In addition to delivering high-quality products, it does so in the U.S. and is creating good manufacturing jobs.
-Because of this, there are people who are more likely to purchase its products and what they represent.
+In addition to delivering high-quality products, it does so in the U.S. and is creating excellent manufacturing jobs.
+Because of this, there are people who are more likely to purchase its products because of their values and what they represent.

 “15 minutes or less could save you 15% off car insurance.”